ikashilov/BTC-Analytics/README.md

 So as we can see, the news have a huge affect to stock market.
 The goal of this project is to test it on the most volatile asset - cryptocurrency Bitcoin.
 Due to the complexity of the task, the final submission consists of severial parts:
-- obtaining the text data
+- obtaining text data
 - cleaning texts
 - sentiment analysis
 - combining text's sentimets with the stock market data
-- price forecast
+- price forecasting

 ## Chapter 1: Scraping data
 Exploring the internet I found only two financial tweets datasets, both from Kaggle and both of them were not suitable for the project so I decided to find data myself.
 Choosing the source of the data was pretty naive: it could be official articles from financial magazines or social media data.